 I’m a queer Chicago writer.
 You can read my work in DIAGRAM, Tupelo Quarterly, The Rumpus, or somewhere else.

-My debut collection of essays, Carrion, was selected by the wonderful, fiery Kazim Ali as the winner of the Quill Prose Award and is set to release June 4, 2024.
+My debut collection of essays, Carrion, was selected by the wonderful, fiery Kazim Ali as the winner of the Quill Prose Award.
 My essay, and Melancholia, was selected as a winner of Essay Press's 2015 chapbook contest.

 My work is generally lyric and smudges genre distinctions to varying degrees.
 I write about the body, things that fall out of the sky, and millennial abjection.
 I delight when those are fascicle.